Skip to main content

 docker compose version

-3. Configure the deployment
+2. Configure the deployment

-Create the deployment directory structure:
+Create the deployment directory structure and docker-compose.yml:

 mkdir -p /opt/navigara/deployment/caddy && cd /opt/navigara